Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1-32: ON, the number of human survivors required to be present for this Mutant Tank to be effective.
 			"Requires Humans"			"0"
 		}
+		"Reward"
+		{
+			// Reward survivors for killing a Mutant Tank.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// -1: OFF
+			// 0: Random
+			// 1: Health reward
+			// 2: Speed boost reward (temporary)
+			// 3: Damage boost reward (temporary)
+			// 4: Ammo reward
+			// 5: Item reward
+			// 6: God mode reward (temporary)
+			// 7: Health and ammo refill reward
+			// 8-100: Reserved for third-party plugins.
+			"Reward Killers"			"0"

+			// Reward survivors for assisting the most against a Mutant Tank.
+			// Note: Assistants will not be rewarded if they killed the Mutant Tank when the "Reward Killers" setting is enabled.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// -1: OFF
+			// 0: Random
+			// 1: Health reward
+			// 2: Speed boost reward (temporary)
+			// 3: Damage boost reward (temporary)
+			// 4: Ammo reward
+			// 5: Item reward
+			// 6: God mode reward (temporary)
+			// 7: Health and ammo refill reward
+			// 8-100: Reserved for third-party plugins.
+			"Reward Assistants"			"0"

+			// The chance to reward survivors for killing a Mutant Tank.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			"Reward Chance"				"33.3"

+			// The duration of temporary rewards.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Reward Duration"			"10.0"

+			// The damage boost to reward to survivors.
+			// Note: This requires the reward type to be set to "3".
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.1
+			// Maximum: 999999.0
+			"Damage Boost Reward"			"1.25"

+			// The item to reward to survivors.
+			// Note: This requires the reward type to be set to "5".
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Item limit: 1
+			// Character limit: 32
+			"Item Reward"				"first_aid_kit"

+			// The speed boost to reward to survivors.
+			// Note: This requires the reward type to be set to "2".
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.1
+			// Maximum: 999999.0
+			"Speed Boost Reward"			"1.25"
+		}
 		"Glow"
 		{